jhochwald/macOS_related/My_macOS_Overview.md

 #### Microsoft Office 2016

 No brainer!
 I use Office 365 a lot and most of the documents from 3rd parties are in the Microsoft Office format.
+It replaced a lot of other services over the years.
+I migrated most of my (pages and numbers) data.
+The collaboration features are the killer feature here.

 #### Parallels Desktop